rstacruz/vim-xtract/README.md

 :Xtract newfilename⏎
 ```

 This extracts the selected lines from the current file into a new file (e.g. `newfilename.js`) in the same directory.
-The extension of the new file will be the same as the original.
+If the new file doesn't have an extension, it will automatically be the same as the original.

 ## Copying headers